A Message from Mrs. Hennessey

 2025–2026 Kindergarten Registration & Screening

 On approximately January 15th, we will begin registering students for the kindergarten class of 2025-2026!
-Parents of students who will be five on or before October 15, 2025, please visit the Memorial School webpage and click the link to register your child for kindergarten.
+Parents of students who will be five on or before October 15, 2025, please visit the Memorial School webpage and click the link to pre-register your child for kindergarten.
 We can’t wait to welcome our incoming students into our Memorial community!

 More information to come on the K Screening Process.
 If you have any questions about the registration or screening process, please contact Amanda Hennessey at 926-4322 or ahennessey@sad15.org.